Factory24/getting-started/README.md

 ## About this repo

-Welcome to the Factory24 Github organization page, this repo is used to for several purposes:
+Welcome to the Factory24 Github organization page, this repo is used as an index for several purposes:

-1. To organize overall documentattion work across the Factory24 project
+1. To organize overall guidelines for the Factory24 project
 2. To provide a "sitemap" for the organization projects and activities
 3. To provide guidelines to contributing to all open source Factory24 Projects

+## Index

+The specs cointained in this organization are:

+* [Project Submission Guide](https://github.com/Factory24/project-submission) - complete guideline of how to submit project ideas including templates and step-by-step instructions.
+* Improvement Proposal Guide &
+* Contributing Guide

 ## License

-All software code is copyright (c) Afrolynk Inc. under the **MIT license**.
+All software code is copyright (c) Afrolynk under the **MIT license**.